-Most of the veterans I’ve worked with are resistant to the networking concept, believing it is a form of disingenuous manipulation used by people of questionable character.
+Most of the veterans with whom I've worked are resistant to the networking concept, believing it is a form of disingenuous manipulation used by people of questionable character.

 How Networking Works

-When we decide to network with each other, we consciously choose to exchange business information (and cards), connect online, and follow up to explore a mutually beneficial working arrangement.
+When we network with each other, we consciously exchange business information (and cards), connect online and follow up to explore a mutually beneficial working arrangement.
 This is conscious and intentional networking.

 3 Critical People in Your Network

-Since strategic (“intentional”) networking takes time and attention to nurture, I suggest you take a focused approach to deciding whom to network with.
-For instance, it would make sense that you would spend time networking with people who can transact with you (e.g. buy from you or hire you).
-I advise that you also look beyond just those people who can hire or contract with you, and broaden your perspective and contacts.
+Since strategic ("intentional") networking takes time and attention to nurture, I suggest you take a focused approach to deciding with whom to network.
+For instance, it would make sense that you would spend time networking with people who can transact with you (e.g., buy from you or hire you).
+I advise that you also look beyond just those people who can hire or contract with you and broaden your perspective and contacts.

 There are three people you should seek to connect with, and cultivate a networking relationship with, to be successful in your civilian career:

-You will surely meet individuals who don’t have decision-making capability and maybe don’t even have unique information for you, but their personality, energy, and spirit lifts you up!
+You will surely meet individuals who don't have decision-making capability and maybe don't even have unique information for you, but their personality, energy and spirit lift you up.
 These are your cheerleaders, and they are critical to a healthy network of contacts.
 Your cheerleaders provide references and testimonials and vouch for you and your abilities when you need support.
 They might be a friend from your past or a colleague at your current job who is upbeat and optimistic in times of stress.